MinerFirst/minerfirst-app/README.md

 * SoundCloud ([website](https://soundcloud.com/)) ([wiki](https://en.wikipedia.org/wiki/SoundCloud))
 * media.ccc.de ([website](https://media.ccc.de/)) ([wiki](https://en.wikipedia.org/wiki/Chaos_Computer_Club))

-As you can see, NewPipe supports multiple video and audio services.
-Though it started off with YouTube, other people have added more services over the years, making NewPipe more and more versatile!
+As you can see, MinerFirst supports multiple video and audio services.
+Though it started off with YouTube, other people have added more services over the years, making MinerFirst more and more versatile!

-Partially due to circumstance, and partially due to its popularity, YouTube is the best supported out of these services.
+Partially due to circumstance, and partially due to it's popularity, YouTube is the best supported out of these services.
 If you use or are familiar with any of these other services, please help us improve support for them!
 We're looking for maintainers for SoundCloud and PeerTube.

 If you intend to add a new service, please get in touch with us first!
-Our [docs](https://teamnewpipe.github.io/documentation/) provide more information on how a new service can be added to the app and to the [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor).
+Our [docs](https://teamnewpipe.github.io/documentation/) provide more information on how a new service can be added to the app and to the [MinerFirst Extractor will soon](https://github.com/TeamNewPipe/NewPipeExtractor).

 ## Description

-NewPipe works by fetching the required data from the official API (e.g. PeerTube) of the service you're using.
+MinerFirst works by fetching the required data from the official API (e.g. PeerTube) of the service you're using.
 If the official API is restricted (e.g. YouTube) for our purposes, or is proprietary, the app parses the website or uses an internal API instead.
-This means that you don't need an account on any service to use NewPipe.
+This means that you don't need an account on any service to use MinerFirst.

 Also, since they are free and open source software, neither the app nor the Extractor use any proprietary libraries or frameworks, such as Google Play Services.
 This means you can use NewPipe on devices or custom ROMs that do not have Google apps installed.